 If you’re considering a lung cancer screening, if you have one scheduled or are awaiting results, you likely have questions.
-Our dedicated lung cancer screening nurse navigator has answers.
+Our dedicated lung cancer screening patient navigator has answers.

-Norton Cancer Institute has a lung screening nurse navigator who is dedicated to coordinating your screening, providing follow-up, answering your questions and scheduling any additional care you may need.
+Norton Cancer Institute lung screening patient navigator and nurse Connie Buckley, R.N., AE-C, is dedicated to coordinating your screening, providing follow-up, answering your questions and scheduling any additional care you may need.
 Here are four common questions she receives from patients about lung cancer screenings.

 Lung cancer prevention and detection

 Should you or your loved one get a lung cancer screening?

 You will begin the process by talking with your primary care provider to ensure you qualify for a screening.
 Your primary care provider’s office then will order and schedule the lung cancer screening.
 After your screening, a board-certified radiologist will review your scan.
 If an abnormality is found, your physician may recommend you see one of the lung specialists with the Norton Cancer Institute Comprehensive Lung Center.

 How long will it take to get my results?